-THERE was a miller, who had no other estate to leave to his three sons, than his mill, his ass, and his cat.
-The division was soon made: neither the scrivener nor attorney were sent for; they would soon have eaten up all the patrimony.
-The eldest had the mill, the second the ass, and the youngest had nothing but the cat.
+THERE was a miller, who left no more estate to his three sons than his Mill, his Ass, and his Cat.
+The partition was soon made.
+The eldest had the Mill, the second the Ass, and the youngest nothing but the Cat.
 The poor young fellow was quite comfortless at having so poor a lot.

-"My brothers," said he, "may get their living handsomely enough, by joining their stocks together; but for my part, when I have eaten up my cat, and made me a muff of his skin, I must die with hunger."
-The cat, who 7 PUSS IN BOOTS.
+"My brothers," said he, "may get their living handsomely enough, by joining their stocks together; but, for my part, when I have eaten my Cat, and made me a muff of his skin, I must die with hunger."

-heard all this, but made as if he did not, said to him, with a grave and serious air, "Do not thus afflict yourself, my good master; you have nothing else to do, but to give me a bag, and get a pair of boots made for me, that I may scamper through the dirt and brambles, and you shall see that you have not so bad a portion of me as you imagine."
-Though the cat's master did not build very much upon what he said, he had however often seen him play a great many cunning tricks, to catch rats and mice; as when he used to hang by the heels, or hide himself in the meal, and make as if he were dead; so that he did not altogether despair of his affording him some help in his miserable condition.
-When the cat had got what he asked for, he booted himself. very gallantly; and putting his bag about his neck, he held the strings of it in his fore paws, and went into a warren, where there was a great abundance of rabbits.
-He put bran and sow-thistle into his bag, and stretching himself out at length, as if he had been dead, he waited for some young rabbits, not yet acquainted with the deceits of the world, to come and rummage his bag for what he had put into it.
-Scarcely was he laid down, but he had what he wanted:
+The Cat, who heard all this, but seemed as if he did not, said to him with a grave and serious air :

+"Do not thus afflict yourself, my good master; you have nothing else to do but to give me a bag, and get a pair of boots made for me, and you shall see that you have not so bad a portion in me as you imagine."

+The Cat's master did not build very much upon what he said, though he had often seen him play a great many cunning tricks to catch rats and mice; as when he used to hang by the heels, or hide himself in the meal, and make as if he were dead; so that he did not altogether despair of his affording him some help in his miserable condition.
+When the Cat had what he asked for, he booted himself very gallantly; and, putting his bag about his neck, he held the strings of it in his two fore paws, and went into a warren where was great abundance of rabbits.
+He put bran and sowthistle into his bag, and, stretching out at length, as if he had been dead, he waited for some young rabbits, not yet acquainted with the deceits of the world, to come and rummage his bag for what he had put into it.